-The beautiful, deeply perfumed poufy asterisk- shaped flowers attract nocturnal visitors.
+The beautiful, deeply perfumed, poufy asterisk- shaped flowers attract nocturnal visitors.
 This is the tree's equivalent to the showy mating dance of other creatures.
 In addition to bats, the sweet flowers with long pink stamens attract moths.
 Among them is Attacus Atlas, one of the world's largest specimens from the Saturnid family.
 A moth spends its limited life span in search of a mate as reproduction is its only task at this stage; however it also unwittingly serves a very important purpose as a pollinator.
-The snake head pattern on the upper tips of the Atlas moth's 10" wings staves off would-be predators, so it is a very effective pollinator indeed!
+The snake head pattern on the upper tips of the Atlas moth's 10" wings staves off would-be predators, so it is a very intimidating and effective pollinator indeed!

 As the clusters of pods ripen and fall to the ground, they can be carried by the ocean currents for hundreds of miles until they travel ashore.
 Among the sea- drifting seeds and pods, it is one of the most widespread.
 After the eruption of Krakatoa in 1883, these sea drifters were among the first arrivals to take root.

 The box fruit's numerous air chambers make it very buoyant, and the lantern-shaped pods were actually used as floats for fishing nets.The Palauan natives of Micronesia ground up the dried pods of this tree to anesthetize fish which then could be easily gathered in nets.
 Since the saponin poison only targeted the nervous systems of the fish, the flesh was left untainted for eating.
 Other saponin containing plants like soap plant and yucca were also used by native tribes in the Western hemisphere for the same purpose.